Manojkumar2806/Quiz-App/README.md

 ---

-## 🛠️ Future Enhancements
-1. Add more categories and difficulty levels.
-2. Implement a leaderboard feature to display top scores.
-3. Store quiz data and results using a backend API or local storage.

----

 ## 🙏 Thank You!
 Thank you for checking out this project!
 Your feedback, suggestions, and contributions are always welcome. 💙